rahul-goel/rahul-goel.github.io/src/Books/Good Girl, Bad Blood/index.md

 The first book was so good, I was kind of skeptical about the second book since I did not want to ruin the experience from the first one.
 I am ashamed that I had such a disgusting thought in my mind.
-The is the perfect sequel that could be wrtitten to the first book.
+This is the perfect sequel that could be wrtitten to the first book.

 So Connor's older brother Jamie goes missing.
 Well, since he had gone missing before too, I thought Pip taking Connor's requests seriously was a bit too much.
 I kind of felt that she wanted to live up the reputation that she had created of herself a couple of months back, which by the way is not a bad thing.